Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 2. File a dispute with the credit reporting agency

-Once you have your report, make sure to look through each account and see if there are creditors you don’t recognize.
-It’s also important to check whether older derogatory items (over seven years after the original delinquency date) are still being reported.
+Once you have your report, check if there are creditors or accounts you don’t recognize.
+It’s also important to review whether old derogatory items (those that are more than seven years old) are still being reported.

-If you do find errors in your reports, it’s time to initiate a dispute directly with the reporting bureau through its website or by mail.
+If you do find errors in your reports, dispute them directly with the reporting bureau through its website or by mail.
 This will prompt an investigation on the bureau's part.

 How to file a dispute online